doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 Something in my bowels says that this troubleshooting section should be long.
 But I'll try to be short.

-### Power Source
+### Power Supply

 After programming the ESP you should to deploy it into the board and power up the board by a 5V reliable power source.
 In my tests I used a 2 Amp.
 The Esp itself drain energy and the Relay need enery as well to perform its mechanical operation.
 I don't tried to power the board just with the energy from the USB and I guess it is a bad idea even for test purposes.
 So, if the relay do not open/close one good shoot could be to check the power source.

+### Cables

+Every connection must be revised BEFORE you turn on your Power Supply.
+In some cases, like the TX-RX connection, inverted cables are just a temporary inconvenient: after you realized that the cables are switched just fix the connection and go on.
+But if you do a mistake with VCC and ground cables you mostly will damage your device seriously.
+So, take a breath and review your connection soonner.

 ### The right serial baudrate

 Is 9600.
 If you don't meet it the board will not work.
-And there no way to change it.
+And there no way to change this setting.

 ### My code doesn't work when I plug the Esp into the board - part 1